consumer-reports-innovation-lab/data-rights-protocol/README.md

 ### Scope of Transactions

-The Data Rights Interface Protocol, fully realized, would cover each key functional rights request authorized under the California Consumer Privacy Act (CCPA), including:
+The Data Rights Protocol, fully realized, would cover each key functional rights request authorized under the California Consumer Privacy Act (CCPA), including:

 * The so-called "right to opt-out" (Cal.
 Civ.
 Code § 1798.120(a));
 * The so-called "right to delete"  (Cal.
 Civ.
 Code § 1798.105(a)) subject to denial for certain statutory business reasons (Cal.
 Civ.
 Code § 1798.105(d)); and